ARMmbed/mbed-os-5-docs/docs/reference/configuration/bootloader.md

 This page describes each bootloader configuration parameter in detail.
 For a guide on using the managed and unmanaged bootloader modes, please see [the bootloader tutorial](../tutorials/bootloader.html).

-There are 4 configuration parameters that affect the location of an application in ROM:
+There are a number of configuration parameters that affect the location of an application in ROM:

 - `target.mbed_app_start`
 - `target.mbed_app_size`